GuipengLi/HydraRNA/README.md

 ```

 ## Download the pre-trained models.
 You can download the models from our [google drive](https://drive.google.com/drive/folders/14ZXi_aANEEdPa_Sc2cQZtUa4dENPDTkz).
-Then put these two pt files in the weights directory.
+Then put these pt files in the weights directory.
+The HydraRNA_model_V2.pt file is only for fine-tuning the RNA secondary structure prediction task.
+We further pre-trained the HydraRNA model based on HydraRNA_model.pt with more ncRNAs to get the HydraRNA_model_V2.pt weights.